Parent Coaching Through Legal Situations

 - A parent is working to regain or expand parenting time

-In these cases, the goal of coaching is not punishment.
+In these situations, coaching is not about punishment or judgment.

 How Parent Coaching Supports Legal Requirements